Practice & Projects · OrevateAI

 What is the primary difference between historical colonialism and biocolonialism?

-Historical colonialism primarily focused on territorial conquest and the extraction of tangible resources like land and minerals.
-Biocolonialism, in contrast, focuses on the appropriation of biological resources (plants, animals, microorganisms) and the associated traditional knowledge, often in digital or genetic forms, for commercial and scientific gain.
+Historical colonialism primarily involved the territorial conquest and extraction of tangible resources like land and minerals.
+Biocolonialism, in contrast, focuses on the appropriation and exploitation of biological resources (plants, animals, microorganisms) and the associated traditional knowledge, often in the form of genetic information and intellectual property, by powerful entities from less powerful communities.

 How does intellectual property law contribute to biocolonialism?

-Western intellectual property frameworks, such as patent law, are often based on individualistic notions of invention and discovery.
-These frameworks struggle to recognize collective ownership or the cumulative nature of traditional knowledge systems, allowing external entities to patent resources and knowledge that have been known and used by Indigenous communities for generations, effectively dispossessing them.
+Western intellectual property frameworks, particularly patent law, often struggle to recognize collective ownership or the communal nature of traditional knowledge.
+This legal mismatch allows external parties to claim novelty or inventiveness for biological materials or practices that have been known and used by Indigenous communities for centuries, leading to their disenfranchisement.

 About the Author